Send the link below via email or IMCopy

 Transcript of Case Study #2: MVC

-Ivana and her husband are on the way back from the airport after renewing their wedding vows in the "McMarriage Wedding Chapel" in Las Vegas then honeymooning in Mexico.
-You are working an evening shift.
-Ivana was wearing her seatbelt and is uninjured.
-However, her husband, a 33 year old male, was not restrained and is brought into the ED by EMS.
+Your patient and her husband are on the way back from the airport after renewing their wedding vows in the "Taco Bell Wedding Chapel" in Las Vegas.
+You are working an evening shift when you hear the EMS radio report that EMS is on scene at a MVC.
+The patient's husband was wearing his seatbelt and is uninjured.
+However, your patient, a 33 year old female, was not restrained and is brought into the ED by EMS.

 No surgical history

 No traumatic history

 "The Case of the Irresistible Force vs. the Immovable Object"

 Liver Function Tests

 Band forms: 1

 Red Blood Cells: